elastic/kibana/rfcs/text/0016_buildkite.md

 #### Scalable

 Our current Jenkins instance only allows for 300-400 connected agents, before effectively going offline.
-We have strugged with this issue for several years, and completely redesigned our pipelines around this limitation.
+We have struggled with this issue for several years, and completely redesigned our pipelines around this limitation.
 The resulting design, which involves running 20+ tasks in parallel on single, large machines, and managing all of the concurrency ourselves, is complicated and problematic.

-Other teams at Elastic, especially over the last few months, have been experiencing this same limitation with their Jenkins instaces as well.
+Other teams at Elastic, especially over the last few months, have been experiencing this same limitation with their Jenkins instances as well.
 The team that manages Jenkins at Elastic is well aware of this issue, and is actively investigating.
 It is currently unknown whether or not it is a solvable problem (without sharding) or a limitation of Jenkins.

 #### Stable